 Just-Released Offer Pay Reduced Rates for 2019 Voyages

 $7,499 to $13,499

-Today, you leave Antarctica and head north across the Drake Passage.
-In between bird watching, whale watching and enjoying some final lectures by your expedition staff, this is a chance to relax and review the adventures of the past week before returning to Ushuaia.
+Leave Antarctica and head north across the Drake Passage.
+In between bird watching, whale watching, and enjoying some final lectures by the expedition staff, this is a chance to relax and review the adventures of the past week before returning to Ushuaia.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

 As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
 Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Overnight camping is an opportunity for passengers to participate in a unique adventure while on their Antarctic trip without needing any prior experience.
 The adventure is spending one night sleeping onshore with a group of up to 60 fellow campers to experience the sights and sounds, cold and isolation of the coldest, driest, windiest continent on the planet.
 A mandatory waiver must be signed by participants, indicating that they are aware of and accept the increased risks that are associated with being off the ship overnight.
 Booking in advance is highly recommended.
 Please contact ExpeditionTrips for details.